BeaconCMS/beacon/guides/installation.md

 Beacon is the core application that loads and renders your site pages.
 It runs as a library in your Phoenix LiveView application, in this guide we'll start from zero initilizating a new Phoenix LiveView application, installing Beacon, and adding a new site.

-To create the resources for your site, you'll need an admin interface that can be installed following the [Beacon LiveAdmin installation guide](https://github.com/BeaconCMS/beacon_live_admin/blob/main/guides/introduction/installation.md).
+To create the resources for your site, you'll need an admin interface that can be installed following the [Beacon LiveAdmin installation guide](https://github.com/BeaconCMS/beacon_live_admin/blob/main/guides/installation.md).

-We also have prepared the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to get started into creating the first layout, pages, and components for your site.
+We also have prepared the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/your-first-site.md) to get your started with a new site.

 ## TLDR